Sir Rod Stewart ‘absolutely devastated’, as he leads tributes to Steve Harley

 A statement from his wife, Dorothy, and children, Kerr and Greta, said he had “passed away peacefully at home, with his family by his side”.

-“The birdsong from his woodland that he loved so much was singing for him.
-His home has been filled with the sounds and laughter of his four grandchildren”, it added.

-“Stephen.
-Steve.
-Dad.
-Grandar.
-Steve Harley.
-Whoever you know him as, his heart exuded only core elements.
-Passion, kindness, generosity.And much more, in abundance”

-The statement said the family knew that the musician would be “desperately missed by people all over the world”.
+They said the musician would be “desperately missed by people all over the world”.

-In a post on his official website on Christmas Eve, Harley wished his fans a “happy, healthy New Year” as he revealed his 2023 had been a tale of two halves.
+In a post on his official website on Christmas Eve, Harley had wished his fans a “happy, healthy New Year” as he revealed he had cancer.

-He said the first half had been “often magical” as he got to play on stage in Europe with his band members, saying “out there, on the road, that’s where I come alive”.

-But he said the latter half had been “heartbreaking” as they had had to cancel live show dates, with a previous statement revealing he was undergoing a medical procedure and would then need a period of recuperation.

-He added: “I’m fighting a nasty cancer.
+He said: “I’m fighting a nasty cancer.
 My oncologist is pleased with the treatment’s effects so far.
 It’s tiresome, and tiring.
 But the fight is on.

 “And thankfully the cursed intruder is not affecting the voice.
 I sing and play most evenings.”